appelc/Nkhotakota_camera_traps/README.md

 #### OPTION 2: using the command line

 1. Download the [NWR_YOLO](https://github.com/appelc/Nkhotakota_camera_traps/tree/main/NWR_YOLO) folder from this repository
-2. Download the [NWR_YOLO_v1 model from Zenodo](https://doi.org/10.5281/zenodo.15392141), unzip the folder, and place it in the NWR_YOLO directory from Step 1
+2. Download the [NWR_YOLO_v1 model from Zenodo](https://doi.org/10.5281/zenodo.15392141).
+Unzip the contents of "model_files.zip" and place these 3 files in the NWR_YOLO directory from Step 1
 3. Ensure [darknet](https://github.com/AlexeyAB/darknet) is installed locally
 4. Open `inference_yolo.py` in a text editor and update **darknet_path** (line 15) with the installation location from Step 3
 5. Ensure image data are organized in the following way: *base_dir/image_folder/file1.JPG*, etc.